/ build-guides / How to Build a Mobile App as a Solo Developer

 Phase 1: Foundation (Month 1)

 Install Expo, create your project, and get it running on your physical phone immediately.
 Not the simulator.
 Your actual phone.
 This matters because the simulator lies to you about performance, touch interactions, and screen sizes.
+The current scaffolding command pins the SDK explicitly, which saves you from version drift later:

 Set up Supabase, create your database schema, and implement authentication.
 Email/password plus Google and Apple sign-in.
 Apple requires Apple Sign-In if you offer any other social login, so don't skip it.